 2. Timeline Analysis of Successful Creators

-Early success stories like Michael Buckley’s “What the Buck?” show prove consistency matters.
+Early success stories like Michael Buckley’s “What the Buck?” prove consistency matters.
 Most successful channels double their watch time and subscribers annually during growth.
 Starting at 100 watch hours monthly?
 You could hit 200 in 6-12 months with steady effort.

 3. Lessons from Top Performers

-The key lesson?
 Use your analytics strategically.
 Top creators constantly analyze their data to refine their approach, studying which videos perform best and where viewers drop off.

 Mistakes That Crush Watch Time